 If you, or someone you know has experienced sexual violence or sexual harassment (SVH), there is a range of services available that can support physical, emotional, practical and legal needs.

-A first point of contact is Maria Healy, Sexual Violence & Harassment Prevention and Response Manager here at UL who can offer confidential support and information on services to those who have experienced or are experiencing incidents of SVH.
+A first point of contact is Maria Healy, Sexual Violence and Harassment Prevention and Response Manager here at UL who can offer confidential support and information on services to those who have experienced or are experiencing incidents of SVH.

 Everyone’s experience of SVH is different and the kind of support wanted or needed is a very personal choice.